Search Articles

 City, State

-Under the new law, a spouse cannot begin receiving benefits until the worker is actually receiving benefits, too.
-Workers can still file and suspend, but spouses (or other dependents, including minor and disabled children) cannot receive benefits during the suspension.
-The law will take effect on April 30, 2016, but it does not affect workers who have already filed and suspended benefits.
-Workers who are at least 66 or will turn 66 before the effective date of the law may still file and suspend in order to trigger benefits for their spouse.
+This law will take effect on April 30, 2016, though it does not affect workers who have already filed and suspended benefits.
+Workers who are at least 66 or will turn 66 before the effective date of the law may still file and suspend to trigger benefits for their spouse.

-If you are 62 or older by the end of 2015, you will still be able to choose which benefit you want at your full retirement age.
-Under the new law, when workers who are not 62 by the end of 2015 apply for spousal benefits, Social Security will assume it is also an application for benefits on the worker's record.
-The worker is eligible for the higher benefit, but he or she can't choose to take just the spousal benefits and allow his or her own benefits to keep increasing until age 70.
-This new rule does not apply to survivor's benefits.
-A surviving spouse will still be able to choose to take survivor's benefits first and then switch to retirement benefits later if the retirement benefit is larger.
+Under the new law, when workers who are not 62 by the end of 2015 apply for spousal benefits, the Social Security Administration will assume it is also an application for benefits on the worker's record.
+The worker is eligible for the higher benefit, but they will no longer have the option to take just the spousal benefits and allow their own benefits to keep increasing until they reach 70 years of age.

 Created date: 11/03/2015